+Parents/guardians are encouraged to review their child's walking route to the bus stop, advise about safety concerns, and chaperone their child at the stop while waiting for the bus.
 Prior to their first day on the school bus, parents should instruct their children on the following safety items:

-- Be able to state their full name, school they attend and grade level. - Be able to communicate either verbally or by documentation their address and phone number. - Students must wear masks if there is a mask mandate in place. - Students must socially distance while on the school bus as directed. - When exiting the school bus, always use the handrail and follow the bus driver's instructions.
-If a child lives on the opposite side of the street, always cross in front of the school bus only after the driver instructs them to do so. - Understand and be aware of the "Danger Zones" surrounding the school bus.
-These zones include twelve (12) feet around the school bus with the most dangerous zones being directly in front of the bus and by the passenger side rear tires. - Go directly home after getting off the bus.
-Do not talk to strangers and do not accept rides from strangers.
+- 1. Be able to state their full name, school they attend and grade level. - 2.
+Be able to communicate either verbally or by documentation of their address and phone number. - 3.
+Students must wear masks if there is a mask mandate in place. - 4.
+Students must socially distance while on the school bus as directed. - 5.
+When exiting the school bus, always use the handrail and follow the bus driver's instructions.
+If a child lives on the opposite side of the street, always cross in front of the school bus only after the driver instructs them to do so. - 6.
+Understand and be aware of the "Danger Zones" surrounding the school bus.
+These zones include twelve (12) feet around the school bus with the most dangerous zones being directly in front of the bus and by the passenger side rear tires. - 7.
+Go directly home after getting off the bus.
+Do not talk to nor accept rides from strangers.